Azure-Samples/aci-extract-load-transform-sample/README.md

    docker push YOURDOCKERACCOUNTNAME/rendering
    ```

-## Create Azure Storage Account and File Share
+## Create Storage account and file share

-The Azure Storage Account and File Share is required for communications between containers.
-So the File Share should be created before deployment.

-> **Note:** The following commands are running on Azure portal.
+The Storage account will be used as shared file storage for multiple containers, the file share couldn't be created in ARM template, so let's create it together with the Storage account separately on Azure portal.

-1. Open the **Cloud Shell** (Bash) in the Azure portal.
+1. Open the **Cloud Shell** (Bash) on Azure portal.

    ![](images/deploy-01.png)

-2. Execute the command below to choose your subscription.
+2. If you have multiple subscriptions associated with your account, run the command to switch to the desired one for this deployment.

    ```bash
    az account set --subscription SELECTED_SUBSCRIPTION_ID